Smaug123/static-site-pipeline/hugo/content/films/index.md

 This page holds a list of films I have watched, spoiler-free, starting from 9th January 2015.

+*  [The Grand Budapest Hotel](https://www.imdb.com/title/tt2278388/): This is one of my favourite films.
+In general I find Wes Anderson a bit hit-or-miss, but this film is sublime.
+Excellent characterisation, quick deadpan wit.
+Ralph Fiennes is just glorious here.

 *  [Argylle](https://www.imdb.com/title/tt15009428/): Sadly disappointing.
 This film was at least twice as long as it should have been.
 A good version would have been a short funny pastiche; what we actually got was a long boring film punctuated by moments of glorious whimsy.

 *  [A Haunting in Venice](https://www.imdb.com/title/tt22687790/): Well, I really enjoyed this, and I think I was surrounded by heathens in the cinema.
 I successfully called precisely none of the plot, and it all tied up so neatly.
 Ariadne Oliver will always be Zoë Wanamaker to me, but I believed Kenneth Branagh.
 Top-tier Poirot.